Bulgaria Adoption Program

 Adoptive Parents Age

-Parents must be between 30 and 55 years old.
-Older parents may be given older children.
+Parents must be at least 30 years old.
+Older parents may be given an older children 10 years or older.

 There should not be more that 50 years age difference between the adoptee and the younger of the spouses in a married couple and there should not be more that 55 years age difference between the adoptee and the older of the spouses in a married couple.